Big Picture Living: A Guide to Finding Fulfillment | Available August 15, 2020

 - Healthfully processing difficult emotions

 - Perhaps most importantly, reframing and aligning your outlook so that you live in harmony with your values.

 Collectively, I call this process Big Picture Living.
 As I have refined and practiced Big Picture Living in my own life, I’ve managed to use it to my advantage.
 Since then, I’ve started Self-Himprovement (www.selfhimprovement.com), a publication and project which brings me the utmost joy.
-At the time of writing this, I increased my annual income by $30,000.
-I bought my first house.
-I adopted the two goofiest (and best) dogs in the world.
-I’ve developed healthier relationships with my friends and family.
+At the time of writing this, I increased my annual income by $30,000, bought my first house, adopted the two goofiest (and best) dogs in the world, and have developed healthier relationships with my friends and family.
 I’ve learned to see myself as a leader and as someone who can meaningfully contribute to those around him.
 I’ve started to enjoy my job.
 I have my anxiety under control.

-Big Picture Living is about strengthening your sense of insight so that you can better live in accordance with what you value.
+Big Picture Living is about strengthening your sense of insight to better live in harmony with what you value.
 When you actively practice Big Picture Living, you will: